GEOS270/FinalProject/index.md

 ## Deliverables

-The Project is due  **Friday, December 9th**.
-There is also a Final Project Proposal that is due **Wednesday November 23rd**.
-The proposal will count as a 10% of your total Final Project grade.
+The Project is due  **Friday, December 9th** and is worth 250 pts (25% of your final grade).
+There is also a Final Project Proposal that is due **Friday November 25th**.
+The proposal will count as a 15 pts of the total 250 pt Final Project grade.
 Deliverables for this project will consist of the following:

 * Project Proposal